mEyob/CityNet/README.md

 Fire hazard, poor air quality and excessive noise are some of the environmental challenges that have become synonimous with large cities.
 While these problems are well known to the public, there is still a lack of monitoring platforms, where various stakeholders can monitor the environmental conditions on a block-by-block resolution.

-The [Array of Things](https://arrayofthings.github.io/) project aims to tackle this problem by providing real-time information on environmental and air quality conditions by leveraging a city-wide sensor network deployed in Chicago city.
+The [Array of Things](https://arrayofthings.github.io/) project aims to tackle this problem for Chicago city by providing real-time information on environmental and air quality conditions using more than 100 sensor nodes deployed at selected locations in the city.

 This repo provides a data pipeline for streaming sensor data from the Array of Things API server.
 New sensor readings are fetched every 5 minute (interval set by the server) and stored in a Timescaledb database.